-As is the case with the standard error, relative error is a measure of how close a measured value is to the true theoretical value.
-In the case of chemistry, this could be the measure mass to actual mass of a reaction.
+As is the case with the standard error, the relative error is a measure of how close a measured value is to the true theoretical value.
+In the case of chemistry, this could be the measured mass of the actual mass of a reaction.

 This calculator also determines the absolute error, which is simply the absolute value of the actual value minus the measured value.
 This is an “absolute” value because it will always be positive.

 The following is an example problem for calculating the relative error in an experiment or set of data.

 First, determine the theoretical value the experiment should yield.
 For this example, we are going to assume that we are analyzing a chemical reaction that is supposed to yield a certain mass of a product.
 In this case, the expected mass yield is 20 grams.

 Next, perform the chemical process, and measure the actual mass that was yielded from the reaction.
 For this problem, the actual mass is measured to be 19 grams.